 “I work in a small kitchen with fryers that start at 130’C. How can I blanch and produce chips for my customer base which follows this regulation?”

 As I said, its preparation.
 Other than blanching in the fryer at 130-145’C, you could blanch your chips in a pan of water.
-Granted this may create more work for you, but its important to adapt first rather than risking it waiting to see if you’ll be told off (or worse fined).
+Granted this may create more work for you, but its important to adapt first rather than risking it.
 If you have them, use your steamers to blanch the chips and if your fryer supports it, blanch at 100’C .
 If your still not sure, you could contact your local environmental agency food team for advice, or contact the FSA directly.
 Remember to find a solution rather than just identifying the problem itself.

-This regulation comes into forces on Wednesday 11th April 2018.
+This regulation came into forces on Wednesday 11th April 2018.